Pravesh899/salary-api/README.md

 # Purpose
 Salary API is a Java based microservice which is responsible for all the salary related transactions and records in OT-Microservices stack.
 The application is platform independent and can be run on multiple operating system.
 Java Runtime would be required to run this application.

-Supported features of the Salary API are:-
+Supported features of the Salary API are:

 Spring boot based web framework, which uses tomcat as webserver.
 ScyllaDB is used as primary database for storing all the salary data.